- by Dianna Lopez

 During its career, N404UA accumulated more than 90,000 flight hours and approximately 35,000 flight cycles, quietly carrying millions of passengers between cities across North America.
 Like many A320s, it spent decades doing exactly what it was designed to do.
 It operated reliably and efficiently day after day.

-On July 15, 2023, N404UA completed its final flight, landing at Tupelo Regional Airport and closing a nearly 30 year chapter in United Airlines history.
+On July 15, 2023, N404UA completed its final revenue flight, from IAH to ORD.
+On July 18, 2023, N404UA landed at Tupelo Regional Airport and closed a nearly 30 year chapter in United Airlines history.

 As aircraft like N404UA reach the end of their service lives, most are dismantled and scrapped.
 Important chapters of aviation history disappear piece by piece.
 MotoArt had the opportunity to locate this Airbus A320 before it was lost forever.
 Our team carefully removed sections of the aircraft’s original skin, preserving authentic material from a jet that helped define modern airline travel.